-HB 1905 (Talarico/West): Everyday hundreds of thousands of children in Texas participate in organized activities and programs outside of public school campus grounds.
-Concern is growing that the proliferation of school shootings will spill over to child care, out-ofschool time programs, and private schools.
+HB 1905 (Talarico et al./West): Every day, hundreds of thousands of children in Texas participate in organized activities and programs outside of public-school campus grounds.
+Concern is growing that the proliferation of school shootings will spill over to child care, out-of-school time programs, and private schools.
 HB 1905 allows Independent School Districts to open the door to training to the community at districts' discretion.
 This bill maximizes taxpayer dollars and evidence-based practices and allows organizations that serve children an opportunity to better protect children, teachers, and staff.
-This bill was also the top priority for the Texas Family Leadership Council this session and Children at Risk is grateful for the Council's advocacy.
+This bill was also the top priority for the Texas Family Leadership Council this session and CHILDREN AT RISK is grateful for the Council's advocacy.

 1 Dove CROWN research study for girls.
 (2021).
 Conducted by JOY Collective.
-Retrieved 07/12/23 Online from https://static1.squarespace.com/static/5edc69fd622c36173f56651f/t/623369f7477914438ee18c9b/16475366346 02/2021_DOVE_CROWN_girls_study.pdf
+Retrieved 07/12/23 Online from https://static1.squarespace.com/static/5edc69fd622c36173f56651f/t/623369f7477914438ee18c9b/16475366346 02/2021 DOVE CROWN girls study.pdf